 In 1907, whilst working in Bulgaria, Metchnikoff1 was intrigued as to why certain inhabitants of the Bulgarian population lived much longer than others.
 He particularly focused his study on centenarians, people who've lived past the age of 100.
-He researched the common links between their extraordinary age and how their health contributed to the latter.
-Metchnikoff discovered that the villagers living in the Caucasus Mountains were drinking a fermented yoghurt drink on a daily basis, his studies found that a probiotic called Lactobacillus bulgaricus improved their health and may have helped the longevity of their lives.
+He researched possible links between their extraordinary age and their lifestyle

-Metchnikoff's pioneering research prompted him and others to look further into probiotics, leading scientists to discover many types of probiotics such as Lactobacillus acidophilus, Saccharomyces boulardii, and Bifidobacterium infantis; all of which have various properties and can have different effects on the body.
-Saccharomyces boulardii can be found in Optibac Saccharomyces Boulardii.
+Metchnikoff's pioneering research prompted him and others to look further into probiotics, and lead scientists to discover and classify many different types (or species) of probiotics.
+These included the (now) well-known species of: Lactobacillus acidophilus, Saccharomyces boulardii, and Bifidobacterium infantis; all of which have various properties that have different effects on the body.
+Read more about the importance of different strains

-The word “probiotic” originates from the Latin3, meaning “for life”, though there are also roots in Greek, from bios meaning "lively" or "fit for life".
+The word “probiotic” originates from the Latin3, meaning “for life”, although there are also links to the Greek language, with bios meaning "lively" or "fit for life".